 Several different gorilla families live within the groups.
 The Kyaguriro group lives in Ruhija, a place of research and habituation.
 We were tracking the relatively new Bweza Family in the Rushaga area of Uganda’s Bwindi Mgahinga Conservation Trust (BMCT) – home to over 300 mountain gorillas.

-Led by expert trackers and trained guides, we carefully trekked through the jungle searching for the Bweza family – 8 members including several infants.
-The Bwezas formed in 2013 when they broke away from the Nshongi Family because of too many feuds within the group.
+Led by expert trackers and trained guides, we carefully trekked through the jungle searching for the Bwezas – 8 family members including several infants.
+The Bweza group formed in 2013 when they broke away from the Nshongi Family because of too many feuds.

-Dotted by 29 small islands Bunyonyi is one of the deepest lakes in Africa.
+Dotted by 29 small islands, Bunyonyi is one of the deepest lakes in Africa.
 Uganda’s infamous former president, Idi Amin, frequented Lake Bunyonyi for holidays.
-On our way to the lake we passed the Jinja airport where Amin made his exit from Uganda.
+On our way to the lake we passed the Jinja airport where Amin made his final Ugandan exit.

 We reached our destination at 8:00 a.m. and listened to a briefing by the park manager.
 Trekking groups of 6 to 8 explore the rainforest accompanied by qualified guides.
-On a regular basis trained park “spotters” track gorilla movement in the area and report their whereabouts to the guides.
+Trained park “spotters” track gorilla movement in the area and report their whereabouts to the guides.

-Portions of the terrain are difficult to manipulate, including muddy areas, streams, wet rocks, and thick brush and vines that wrap around your legs and boots making it challenging to gain a solid footing.
-Not sure how long we’d be trekking before finding gorillas, everyone carried at least two liters (68 ounces) of water.
+Portions of the terrain were difficult to manipulate, including muddy areas, streams, wet rocks, and thick brush with vines that wrap tight around your legs and boots making it challenging to gain a solid footing.
+Not sure how long we’d be trekking before finding gorillas, everyone carried two liters (68 oz.) of water.
 Lunch, snacks, gloves, insect repellent, raincoats, and cameras were among other essentials in our packs.

 A beautiful, mysterious fog shrouds the Bwindi rainforest.
-The rainforest was cool compared to the extreme heat in Ugandan cities and villages we passed near the equator – Kampala, Jinja, Masindi, Murchison Falls, and Mbarara.
+The rainforest was cool compared to the extreme heat in Ugandan equatorial cities and villages we had passed – Kampala, Jinja, Masindi, Murchison Falls, and Mbarara.

 The Ugandan rainforest is exquisite, even more so than other rainforests I’ve experienced in Vietnam, Borneo, and South America.
-The crowded cities are polluted and congested but Uganda’s pristine rural areas are spectacular with interesting plants, trees, and birds.
+The cities are crowded and polluted, but Uganda’s pristine rural areas are spectacular with interesting people, plants, trees, and birds.